 Not all foodies can afford the likes of Arzak or Asador Etxebarri — San Sebastián’s other global culinary sensation — on a regular basis, so Ganbara offers the chance to taste the homespun flavors of Basque cuisine without the cost associated with high-end culinary craftsmanship and extravagant tasting menus.
 Located in the heart of San Sebastián, which is set against the waters that lead to the Bay of Biscay, Ganbara delivers what the city is best known for — outstanding food that is focused on seafood and meats reared in the Ebro Valley.
 Sublime flavors and distinct farming practices help to differentiate Basque cooking.
 For example, txuleta is the increasingly popular steak made in Basque style that is sourced from cattle that is aged between 8 and 18 years before slaughter (most of the world’s beef cattle is killed before four years of age).

-At Ganbara, diners have the chance to experience what Ortuzar calls traditional Basque food.
-She has been preparing it for more than three decades at her restaurant and noticed it was the “change to new cuisine that brought attention” to her city.
+At Ganbara, Ortuzar has been preparing traditional Basque food for more than three decades.
+She noted it was the “change to new cuisine that brought attention” to her city.
 Arzak and the Adria brothers have been champions of Basque cooking for years and that has helped down-market restaurants like Ganbara flourish, too.
 For diners, that’s a good thing, because we can savor classic Basque dishes like Langoustine salad, Fried Milky Bread, and Strawberries and Pepper in the way they’ve been enjoyed for decades.

 But San Sebastián is much more than a foodie destination.
 It’s a ritzy city that feels a lot like the south of France — not surprising because the French border is only 30 minutes by car away.
 It’s a clean, safe city that’s easy to navigate.
 The town hugs two crescent-shaped beaches — Playa de la Concha and Playa de Ondarreta — where locals and tourists congregate at all hours.
 On either side of the beach, lush green hills climb, giving San Sebastián the feel of a cove secluded from the rest of the world.
 In some ways it will remind you of Italy’s Cinque Terre region, also known for its picturesque cliffside houses and ambling coastline.

 The primary landmark of San Sebastián is a towering statue of Christ on top of Mount Urgull, which overlooks the city from the east.
 The hike to reach it is short — less than 45 minutes — and the view — like so much else in the city — is delicious, too.
-Santa Clara Island is an eyecatching mass of greenery and loveliness that will catch your attention while walking around the city’s promenade and when you’re atop Mount Urgull you can see it from a bird’s-eye angle.
+Santa Clara Island is an eyecatching mass of greenery and loveliness that will snatch your attention while you walk around the city’s promenade.
+Atop Mount Urgull, you can see it from a bird’s-eye angle.
 It has an old lighthouse as well as a dramatic windswept surface with a small beach known to disappear beneath the tide.
-A ferry will take you out to the island and although there’s a bar at Santa Clara, you’ll want to do all your dining in Donostia, which is the Basque name for you San Sebastián.
+A ferry will take you out to the island and although there’s a bar at Santa Clara, you’ll want to do all your dining in Donostia, which is the Basque name for San Sebastián.

 Restaurants like Ganbara bustle.
 They’re lined with patrons dining around high-top tables or empty wine barrels.
 They eat standing up because before long they’ll be back at the counter ordering pintxos, tapas-like dishes that you select from a lineup of foods and pay as you nosh.